exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 The Exasol test container provides access to buckets in BucketFS.
 This is useful if your tests need to work with files in buckets.
 If you for example want to test a UDF script, you can upload it prior to the test using a `Bucket` control object.

+### Understanding Bucket Contents

+One thing you need to know about buckets objects inside a bucket is that they are not stored in a hierarchical directory structure.
+Instead they are flat files that can have slashes in their names so that it looks like a directory structure at first glance.

+Since this internal detail deviates from what users are used to see, the bucket access methods implemented in this project simulate a regular structure.

+Another thing worth noting is that if you store files in some selected archive formats (e.g. [TAR archives](https://www.gnu.org/software/tar/)) in a bucket, BucketFS presents the archive contents as a hierarchical structure.

 ### Getting a Bucket Control Object

 You can get access to a bucket in BucketFS by requesting a `Bucket` control object from the container.